lingui/js-lingui/README.md

   checks that all messages are translated before shipping to production.

 - **Unopinionated** - Integrate Lingui into your existing workflow.
-It supports message keys as well as auto generated messages.
-Translations are stored either in JSON or standard PO file, which is supported in almost all translation tools.
+It supports message keys as well as auto-generated messages.
+Translations are stored either in JSON or standard PO files, which are supported in almost all translation tools.

 - **Lightweight and optimized** - Core library is only [1.9 kB gzipped][BundleCore],
-  React components are additional [3.1 kBs gzipped][BundleReact].
+  React components are an additional [3.1 kBs gzipped][BundleReact].
 That's less than Redux for a full-featured intl library.

 - **Active community** - Join us on [Discord][Discord] to discuss the latest development.